-The parties note the Tripartite Process involving the Government, the DHBs and the Council of Trade Union affiliated unions which is based on the Health Sector Relationship Agreement and which includes the Time for Quality Document.
+The parties note the bipartite relationship between Te Whatu Ora, Te Aka Whai Ora, the Council of Trade Union and health sector unions which is based on He Ara Tapatahi and Kāhui Kōkiri engagement processes.
+The parties further note that these parties and processes are successors to the Health Sector Relationship Agreement and its outcomes which includes the Time for Quality Document.
 Consistent with this relationship the principles of engagement are as follows: